279 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using a mobile app for depression treatment, so you may not need to change your current medication routine.

-What data supports the effectiveness of the treatment Moodivate for depression in cancer survivors?
+What prior data suggests that the Moodivate app is safe for cancer survivors?

-How is the Moodivate app treatment different from other treatments for depression in cancer survivors?
+What evidence suggests that the Moodivate app might be an effective treatment for depression in cancer survivors?

 This trial is for cancer survivors over 18 with depression, fluent in English, who own a smartphone and are willing to use an app for mood treatment.
 They must have noticeable depressive symptoms (score ≥ 8 on the PHQ-9) and check their email or texts regularly.